-Although most of these differences for submodels 3 and 4 are not statistically significant, the difference for women faculty (relative to men) in submodel 3 is significant at the p<.10 level and for Asian faculty (relative to whites) in submodel 3 is significant at the p<.10 level and p<.05 level in submodel 4.
-For URG faculty relative to white faculty, the differences for both submodel 3 and 4 are not significant and quite small.
+Although most of these differences for submodels 3 and 4 are not statistically significant, the difference for women faculty (relative to men) in submodel 3 is significant at the p<.10 level in the negative direction (-1.7% difference).
+For Asian faculty relative to white faculty, the differences for both submodel 3 and 4 are not significant, but both are in the negative direction (-1.3% and -1.5%).
+For URG faculty relative to white faculty, the differences for both submodel 3 and 4 are not significant, but both are in the positive direction (+0.4% and +1.4%).
 In general, statistical significance is less likely to be established for smaller groups, yet despite their size, the groups of women, URG, and Asian faculty are central to the questions this study is examining.
 In addition, the data provide a complete census of all salaries and not a sample, so measures of statistical significance may be somewhat less relevant than they would otherwise be.

 To understand these differences, it may be helpful to express them relative to the rate of annual growth in earnings experienced by a typical faculty member.
-Interpreted in this way, the average salary difference between white male and female faculty members is equivalent to about a year and a half of career experience in submodel 3, and the difference between white males and Asian faculty members is equivalent to over a year and a half of career experience.10
+Interpreted in this way, the average salary difference between white male and female faculty members is equivalent to a little over a year of career experience in submodel 3, and the difference between white males and Asian faculty members is equivalent to about a year of career experience.

-10 Each year since hire is associated with a salary increase of approximately 1.3%.
+&lt;sup>10 Each year since hire is associated with a salary increase of approximately 1.4%.

-Figures 4D, 4E, and 4F (below) compare the April 2021 salary differences to those observed annually from April 2015 to April 2020.11
+Figures 4D, 4E, and 4F (below) compare the April 2023 salary differences to those observed annually from April 2015 to April 2022.
+11